The Cholesterol Myth Is Crumbling — And It’s Costing Lives

 • Industrial seed oils

-This shift promotes insulin resistance, elevates triglycerides, increases small dense LDL particles, and accelerates oxidative stress—all of which worsen cardiovascular risk (5,10).
+This dietary shift predictably worsens metabolic health.
+It promotes insulin resistance, elevates triglycerides, increases small, dense LDL particles, and accelerates oxidative stress—mechanisms directly linked to atherosclerosis and cardiovascular disease (5,10).

 Myth #6: Saturated Fats Should Be Avoided

-The belief that saturated fat causes heart disease originated from early observational studies that failed to account for sugar intake, smoking, processed foods, and overall metabolic health.
-Modern, higher-quality research does not support a causal relationship between saturated fat intake and cardiovascular disease in healthy individuals (10).
+Higher-quality, contemporary research does not support a causal relationship between saturated fat intake and cardiovascular disease in metabolically healthy individuals (10).

-• Supporting sex hormone and adrenal hormone production
+• Supporting sex hormone and adrenal hormone synthesis

 • Strengthening and stabilizing cell membranes

-• Enhancing absorption of fat-soluble vitamins A, D, E, and K (5)
+• Facilitating absorption of fat-soluble vitamins A, D, E, and K (5)

 • Refined carbohydrates

-• Industrial seed oils (canola, soybean, corn oil)
+• Industrial seed oils (such as canola, soybean, and corn oil)

 • Ultra-processed foods